fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.23: patientor, step8

 We have established that patients can have different kinds of entries.
-We don't yet have any way of adding entries to patients in our app, so at the moment it is pretty useless as an electronic medical record.
+We don't yet have any way of adding entries to patients in our app, so, at the moment, it is pretty useless as an electronic medical record.

-Your next task is to add an endpoint <i>/api/patients/:id/entries</i> to your backend, through which you can POST an entry for a patient.
+Your next task is to add endpoint <i>/api/patients/:id/entries</i> to your backend, through which you can POST an entry for a patient.

 Remember that we have different kinds of entries in our app, so our backend should support all those types and check that at least all required fields are given for each type.

 #### 9.24: patientor, step9

 Now that our backend supports adding entries, we want to add the corresponding functionality to the frontend.
-In this exercise you should add a form for adding an entry to a patient.
+In this exercise, you should add a form for adding an entry to a patient.
 An intuitive place for accessing the form would be on a patient's page.

-In this exercise it is enough to **support <i>one</i> entry type**, and you do not have to handle any errors.
+In this exercise, it is enough to **support <i>one</i> entry type**, and you do not have to handle any errors.
 It is enough if a new entry can be created when the form is filled with valid data.

-Upon a successful submit the new entry should be added to the correct patient and the patient's entries on the patient page should be updated to contain the new entry.
+Upon a successful submit, the new entry should be added to the correct patient and the patient's entries on the patient page should be updated to contain the new entry.

 If you like, you can re-use some of the code from the <i>Add patient</i> form for this exercise, but this is not a requirement.

-Note that the file [FormField.tsx](https://github.com/fullstack-hy/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a ready made component _DiagnosisSelection_ that can be used for setting the field <i>diagnoses</i>.
+Note that the file [FormField.tsx](https://github.com/fullstack-hy/patientor/blob/master/src/AddPatientModal/FormField.tsx#L58) has a ready-made component called _DiagnosisSelection_ that can be used for setting the field <i>diagnoses</i>.

 It can be used as follows: